 For upper year and graduate students, independent-style residences like Marine Drive Residence and Gage Towers are popular.
-Additional independent-style units will be located in five mixed-use hubs in the academic core.
-Within each hub, the upper level floor space will be student residential housing, with various combinations of academic, social and recreational spaces, child care and campus life services on the lower floors.
+Additional independent-style units will be located in four Mixed-Use Hubs in the academic core.
+Within each Hub, the upper level floor space will be student residential housing, with various combinations of academic, social and recreational spaces, child care and campus life services on the lower floors.

-See Section 3.4 Mixed-Uses and Hubs for more information on the function and location of hubs.
+See Section 3.4 Mixed-Uses and Mixed-Use Hubs for more information on the function and location of Mixed-Use Hubs.